Skip navigation

 • Soft safety straps will be placed across your body.

-• A health care provider will put electrodes on your chest and blood pressure cuffs on one of your arms and a finger.
-An IV line may also be placed in your arm or hand to inject medicine or fluids if needed.
+• Your provider will put electrodes on your chest and blood pressure cuffs on one of your arms and a finger.
+An intravenous (IV) line may also be placed in your arm or hand to inject medicine or fluids if needed.

 • You will remain flat on the table for about 15 minutes.

-• A health care provider will tilt the table to an almost standing position for up to 45 minutes.
+• Your provider will tilt the table to 30 degrees for two to three minutes, then 45 degrees for two to three minutes, and then to an an almost standing position for up to 45 minutes.

 • Your provider will check your blood pressure and heart rate.